calvinfeng/gonotebook/userauth/README.md

 ## Postgres Setup

-I am going to use PostgreSQL for this project, so let's create one.
-The superuser on my computer is `cfeng` so I will use that to create a database named `go_user_auth`.
+I am going to use PostgreSQL for this project, so let's create a database.
+The superuser on my computer is `cfeng`.
 If you don't have a role or wish to create a separate role for this project, then just do the following

     $ psql postgres
     postgres=# create role <name> superuser login;

-Create a database named `go_user_auth` with owner pointing to whichever role you like.
+Create a database named `go_academy_userauth` with owner pointing to whichever role you like.
 I am using cfeng on my computer.

     $ psql postgres
-    postgres=# create database go_user_auth with owner=cfeng;
+    postgres=# create database go_academy_userauth with owner=cfeng;

 Actually just in case you don't remember the password to your `ROLE`, do the following